TERRORIST GROUPS

 Pensacola, Florida

-A Saudi military officer attending training at US Naval Air Station Pensacola kills three US service members and wounds eight others.
+A Saudi military officer attending training at US Naval Air Station Pensacola kills three US servicemembers and wounds eight others.
 AQAP claims responsibility for the attack in February 2020.
 The perpetrator had been in contact with AQAP for years up until the attack.

 7 January 2015